Nano ASP.NET SaaS Boilerplate

 Vue UI

 App.vue is the top level component in the Vue component tree.
-When it mounts the layout initialization is fired.
-The layoutStore.init() sets up the theme defaults, sidebar state, and preferences stored in localStorage.
-Pinia stores like the layoutStore are used to group related code and provide application-wide state.
+When it mounts, layoutStore.init() sets up the theme defaults, sidebar state, and preferences are stored in localStorage.

-The second thing App.vue does is check for a token to see if the user is authenticated.
-If the user is authenticated, it will get the current user’s details from the API using a method from the accountStore, another Pinia store.
-In either case, the router takes over from here and directs the user to the page they were looking for, or takes them to the login screen.
+App.vue checks for a token to see if the user is authenticated.
+If the user is authenticated, the user details are retrieved from the API and stored within accountStore.
+The router directs the user to a page or the login screen depending on if the authentication was a success.

-All routes are managed in routes.js and are grouped as either Boilerplate Routes or Template Resources routes.
+Routes are managed in routes.js; grouped as Boilerplate Routes or Template Resources routes.
 The boilerplate routes are as follows:

 • Auth routes – login, forgot password, reset password pages